-1.1 The aim of this Code of Conduct for employees is to set out the standards of conduct expected of all staff and to provide further information for employees.
-This should be read in conjunction with our disciplinary procedure, Teachers' Standards and the statutory guidance Keeping Children Safe in Education.

-- 1.2 This Code should make it clear to employees the expectations the Trust has of them.
+- 1.1 The aim of this Code of Conduct for employees is to set out the standards of conduct expected of all staff and to provide further information for employees.
+This should be read in conjunction with our disciplinary procedure, Teachers' Standards and the statutory guidance Keeping Children Safe in Education. - 1.2 This Code should make it clear to employees the expectations the Trust has of them.
 Employees should note that this Code is not exhaustive in defining acceptable and unacceptable standards of conduct and employees must use common sense in adhering to the underpinning principles.
 If any employee is ever unsure what the expectations are in any given circumstance, they should speak to their line manager. - 1.3 This Code does not form part of any employee's contract of employment and it may be amended at any time.
+The policy will be reviewed on an annual basis and consulted on with Unions.